 Because you can't know the future, you need a plan and a partner to meet it with confidence, come what may.
-That plan should include trust services, and we should be your partner for implementation.
+When that plan includes trusts, we should be your partner for implementation.

-This guide summarizes the services that we offer and how, because we are already bound by the strictures of fiduciary duties, you, your family, and your beneficiaries may benefit.
+This guide summarizes the services that we offer and how, because we are already bound by the strictures of fiduciary duties, you, your family and your beneficiaries may benefit.
 You'll find that today's trust services can help you organize and manage your wealth in more ways than most people realize.